devfake/rese/README.md

 Readable Session Helper
 =======================

-**Write your sessions in a more readable way.
+**Write your php sessions in a more readable way.
 Great for multidimensional sessions.**

 Extracted from [vume](https://github.com/devfake/vume) framework.